PaloAltoNetworks/pc-rql-search/config/README.md

-# Create a file named: *configs.yml* that follows this format:
+# Create a file named: *configs.yml* in this directory that follows this format:

 ```
 prisma_cloud: